 Frontier exploration in the Cretaceous turbidite plays of 13 basins has delivered commercial resources in 4 basins at a commercial success rate of 8% and technical success rate of 39%.
 The Tano, MSGBC, Sergipe-Alagoas and Suriname-Guyana basins have delivered a total 6.5 bnbbl of oil and 37 tcf of gas in stratigraphic and combination traps.
 Overall the average oil finding cost is $1.7/bbl whilst on the African margin the oil finding cost increases to $3.2/bbl due to the unpredicted predominance of gas.

 The commercial resources found to date are located in areas dominated by normal faulting and pre-existing rift topography, allowing for turbidite systems to pond and creating hydrocarbon migration focal points.
 Success in these areas is also influenced by the input of texturally mature clastic sediments from more favorable provenance areas into the basins, combined with richer marine source rocks.
 Poor success rates appear on areas of the margins dominated by strike-slip deformation, creating more abrupt margins and confined turbidite systems.

 The commercial success rates of these plays can be increased by better integration of regional petroleum system analysis with seismic attribute analysis.
 This lesson is not new as it was presented 10 years ago by the team who discovered Jubilee.

 The report outlines clearly how the industry can be more effective at implementing the lessons learnt in the past.

 Obtain the report

-Annual subscriptions to Westwood Global Energy Exploration reports is also available upon request.
+Annual subscriptions to Westwood Global Energy Exploration reports are also available upon request.